-Minnesota AG Brings More Charges Over Floyd Death
+Minnesota AG Brings More Charges Against Police in Floyd Death

 ST. PAUL, Minn.
 (CN) — Minnesota’s Democratic attorney general said Wednesday he has brought an upgraded second-degree murder charge against the fired Minneapolis police officer seen kneeling on George Floyd’s neck before he died, as well as charges of aiding and abetting against three other officers.